queue-miscreant/vimcord/README.md

 ### `g:vimcord_image_mimes`

-List of MIME types which, when matched by the HEAD of a link, will be opened as an image when using `gx` or `ctrl-g`.
+List of MIME types which, when matched by the Content-Type header (acquired by HEAD) of a link, will be opened as an image when using `gx` or `ctrl-g`.

 Default value is `["image/png", "image/jpeg"]`

 ### `g:vimcord_video_mimes`

-List of MIME types which, when matched by the HEAD of a link, will be opened as a video when using `gx` or `ctrl-g`.
+List of MIME types which, when matched by the Content-Type header (acquired by HEAD) of a link, will be opened as a video when using `gx` or `ctrl-g`.

 Default value is `["image/gif", "video/.*"]`